BU-Spark/ml-herbarium/POC/trocr/README.md

 /ml-herbarium-data/corpus_taxon/output/possible_genus.pkl
 ```
-If on a mac you can right click and hold option to get the absolute path and copy these paths as the arguments.
+If on a mac, you can right click and hold option to get the absolute path for each of these files, and copy them as the arguments.

+For specifics on what each argument should be, see [here](#1-trocr_transcriptionpy).

 **Note:** It is HIGHLY recommended to run the pipeline on a GPU.
 Running on CPU is significanly slower.